Golf-Drill-Challenge-App/Golf-App/README.md

 - `npm run format`
   - Run Prettier script to reformat code (standardize indents etc)

+### App Compilation Troubleshooting

+- Hot Reload should be enabled by default, but ocassionally you may run into bugs where the app won't connect.
+Particularly if you have run the Expo Go app on your physical phone awhile ago
+- [See instructions here](https://docs.expo.dev/debugging/tools/#developer-menu) for how to open dev menu to refresh app manually
+  - Debug menu should look something like [this](https://media.discordapp.net/attachments/1018323831468851202/1183520198486130699/image.png?ex=6588a214&is=65762d14&hm=95ef60ae26f1b3dc93891d1f898557f9b065904ec56e996bce7d1e208945c1b4&=&format=webp&quality=lossless&width=311&height=670)

 ## Tech Stack

 - [React Native](https://reactnative.dev/)